MCP for Facebook in ChatGPT and Claude with Kondado

 Summary

-• Kondado replicates your Facebook page data (posts, organic reach, reactions by type, follower growth and the performance of each post) into Via Kondado and exposes it all to ChatGPT and Claude through the Kondado MCP, read-only.
+- Kondado replicates your Facebook page data (posts, reactions by type, comments, follower growth and the performance of each post) into Via Kondado and exposes it all to ChatGPT and Claude through the Kondado MCP, read-only.

-• You ask in plain language about which posts performed best, what content reaches the most people and how your follower count is trending, and the assistant answers with a number that matches your page, no spreadsheet required.
+- You ask in plain language about which posts performed best, which format drives the most engagement and how your follower count is trending, and the assistant answers with a number that matches your page, no spreadsheet required.

 What's new: Facebook now talks to ChatGPT and Claude